jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 Note that if the number of lines is less than the size of the ROM, the unspecified locations will be initialized with 0s.
 Also, note that there is another system task available, called $readmembh, which allows the data file to be written using hexadecimal symbols.

-For adding text file: Select "Add sources" from the Project Navigator > Add or create Design sources > Add files In the Add source file window select "File of type" as "All files".
+For adding text files: Select "Add sources" from the Project Navigator > Add or create Design sources > Add files In the Add source file window, select "File of type" as "All files".

 For the example, we can also run a simulation to verify.